RevealBi/Documentation/en/developer/web-sdk/using-the-client-sdk/maximizing-visualizations.md

 ### Maximizing Visualizations

-To open a dashboard with a maximized visualization, you need to set the dashboardProperty of the revealView and then set it's property by passing the visualization you want maximized __maximizedVisualization__ property by passing the visualization you want maximized __$.ig.RevealView__ instance.
+To open a dashboard with a maximized visualization, you need to set the dashboard property of __revealView__ first.
+Then, set the
+__maximizedVisualization__
+property by passing the visualization you want maximized to the __$.ig.RevealView__ instance.
 When you don’t set a visualization in this attribute, the whole dashboard is displayed.